-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds for this Sub-project.
-Extraction of construction materials may cause localized changes in topography and landforms.
-The impacts are negative but short-term, sitespecific within a relatively small area and reversible by mitigation measures. burrow pits and quarries, ensure these conform to all relevant regulatory requirements. • Borrow areas and quarries (If these are being opened up exclusively for the Subproject) must comply with environmental requirements, as applicable.
-No activity will be allowed until formal agreement is signed between PIU, landowner and contractor. mitigation measures responsibility of contractor.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Extraction of construction materials may cause localized changes in topography and landforms.
+The impacts are negative but short-term, sitespecific within a relatively small area and reversible by mitigation measures. requirements. • Borrow areas and quarries (If these are being opened up exclusively for the Subproject) must comply with environmental requirements, as applicable.
+No activity will be allowed until formal agreement is signed between PIU, landowner and contractor. responsibility of contractor.
 Water quality Trenching and excavation, run-off from stockpiled materials, and chemical contamination from fuels and lubricants may result to silt-laden runoff during rainfall which may cause siltation and reduction in the quality of adjacent bodies of water.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
 Prepare and implement a spoils management plan (see Appendix 8 for outline).
 Prioritize re-use of excess spoils and materials in construction activities.
-If spoils will be disposed, consult with Burhanuddin local authority on designated disposal areas.
+If spoils will be disposed, consult with Munshiganj local authority on designated disposal areas.
 All earthworks must be conducted during dry season to the maximum extent possible to avoid the difficult working conditions that prevail during monsoon season such as problems from runoff.
 Location for stockyards for construction materials shall be identified at least 300m away from watercourses.
 Place storage areas for fuels and lubricants away from any drainage leading to water bodies.
 Take all precautions to minimize the wastage of water in the construction activities.
 Take all precautions to prevent entering of wastewater into streams, watercourses, or irrigation system.
 Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies.
 Ensure diverting storm water flow during construction shall not lead to inundation and other nuisances in low lying areas.
-Construction Contractor fuels and lubricants Frequency and sampling sites to be finalized during detailed design stage and final location of Sub-project components Cost for implementation of mitigation measures responsibility of contractor.
+While working across or close to any water Construction Contractor fuels and lubricants and waste materials; Number of silt traps installed along trenches leading to water bodies; Records of surface water quality inspection; Frequency and sampling sites to be finalized during detailed design stage and final location of Sub-project components Cost for implementation of mitigation measures responsibility of contractor.